LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression

 \subsubsection{Performance Test Settings}

-For models optimized for MSE, Peak Signal-to-Noise Ratio (PSNR) are utilized to measure distortion.
+For models optimized for MSE, Peak Signal-to-Noise Ratio (PSNR) {serves as the primary metric for quantifying distortion}.
 The bits per pixel (Bpp) are utilized to measure bit-rate.
-The rate-distortion performances are measure on $5$ widely used datasets, including \begin{itemize} \item Kodak~\cite{kodak} which contains $24$ uncompressed images are widely used in learned image compression community~\cite{balle2016end,balle2018variational,ma2019iwave,akbari2021learned,minnen2018joint,cheng2020energy,yin2020co,mei2022scalable,minnen2020channel,cheng2020learned,qian2020learning,xie2021enhanced,zou2022the,zhu2022transformerbased,he2022elic,jiang2022mlic}.
-The resolution of images in Kodak is $768\times 512$. \item Tecnick~\cite{tecnick2014TESTIMAGES} which contains $100$ uncompressed images are utilized for performance evaluation in many previous works~\cite{minnen2018joint,minnen2020channel,xie2021enhanced,liu2023learned,pan2022content}.
-The resolution of images in Tecnick is $1200\times 1200$. \item CLIC Pro Valid~\cite{CLIC2020} and CLIC 2021 Test~\cite{CLIC2021dataset} are the validation dataset of 3th Challenge on Learned Image Compression and the test dataset of 4th Challenge on Learned Image Compression.
-CLIC Pro Valid contains $41$ high-resolution images and CLIC 2021 Test contains $60$ high-resolution images.
+The rate-distortion performances are measure on $5$ widely used datasets, including \begin{itemize} \item Kodak~\cite{kodak}, which contains $24$ uncompressed images, is widely used in learned image compression community~\cite{balle2016end,balle2018variational,ma2019iwave,akbari2021learned,minnen2018joint,cheng2020energy,yin2020co,mei2022scalable,minnen2020channel,cheng2020learned,qian2020learning,xie2021enhanced,zou2022the,zhu2022transformerbased,he2022elic,jiang2022mlic}.
+The resolution of the images in Kodak is $768\times 512$. \item Tecnick~\cite{tecnick2014TESTIMAGES}, which contains $100$ uncompressed images, is utilized for performance evaluation in many previous works~\cite{minnen2018joint,minnen2020channel,xie2021enhanced,liu2023learned,pan2022content}.
+The resolution of images in Tecnick is $1200\times 1200$. \item CLIC Pro Valid~\cite{CLIC2020} and CLIC 2021 Test~\cite{CLIC2021dataset} are the validation dataset of the 3rd Challenge on Learned Image Compression and the test dataset of the 4th Challenge on Learned Image Compression, respectively.
+CLIC Pro Valid contains $41$ high-resolution images, and CLIC 2021 Test contains $60$ high-resolution images.
 Due to the impact of Challenge on Learned Image Compression, CLIC datasets are widely employed for rate-distortion evaluation~\cite{cheng2020learned,he2022elic,liu2023learned,zou2022the,zhu2022unified,feng2023nvtc}.
-The average resolution of images in CLIC datasets is about $2048\times 1370$. \item JPEG AI Test~\cite{jpegai} is the test dataset of MMSP 2020 Learning-based Image Coding Challenge, which contains $16$ images.
-The largest resolution of images in JPEGAI Test is $3680\times 2456$. \end{itemize} These test datasets with different resolution (from $768\times 512$ to $3680\times 2456$) offer a comprehensive evaluation of learned image compression models.
-Bjøntegaard delta rate (BD-rate)~\cite{bjontegaard2001bdbr} is utilized to rank the performance of learned image compression models.
+The average resolution of images in CLIC datasets is approximately $2048\times 1370$. \item JPEG AI Test~\cite{jpegai} is the test dataset of the MMSP 2020 Learning-based Image Coding Challenge and contains $16$ images.
+The largest resolution of the images in JPEGAI Test is $3680\times 2456$. \end{itemize} These test datasets with different resolution{s} (from $768\times 512$ to $3680\times 2456$) offer a comprehensive evaluation of learned image compression models.
+The Bjøntegaard delta rate ({BD-Rate})~\cite{bjontegaard2001bdbr} is utilized to rank the performance of the learned image compression models.